JaminMartin/spcs_instruments/README.md

 ```
 The name `Test_DAQ` is the name that our instrument also expects to be called, so when it reads from this file, it can find the setup parameters it needs.

-In some cases, you might want to set explicit measurement types which has its own configuration.
+In some cases, you might want to set explicit measurement types which have its own configuration.
 This is the case with an oscilloscope currently implemented in spcs_instruments.
 ```toml
 [device.SIGLENT_Scope]
 acquisition_mode = "AVERAGE"